 Leading private college forces pupils to hand in mobile phones in attempt 1

-The headmaster of Brighton College, a mixed impartial boarding faculty, has written to mother and father to tell them of the new regime, which he said is getting under pressure at the start of the next time period.
+The headmaster of Brighton College, a mixed impartial boarding faculty, has written to mother and father to tell them of the new regime, which he said is getting under pressure at the start of the next period.

 Richard Cairns, the headmaster of Brighton College, said: “Our strategy is to wean students off their addiction to mobile phone telephones while they are nonetheless exceedingly younger, regularly allowing them greater freedom to apply phones as they get older so that they discover ways to be responsible customers.”